A cautious use of auxiliary outcomes for decision-making in randomized clinical trials: Introduction

 \section{Introduction}

 Clinical trials evaluate the efficacy and safety of experimental treatments.
-In most cases, regulatory decisions about the efficacy of treatments are based on the comparison of primary outcomes under the experimental treatment and the standard of care (SOC).
-In oncology, these comparisons typically attempt to demonstrate improvements of the overall survival (OS).
+In most cases, regulatory decisions on the efficacy of treatments are based on comparisons of primary outcomes between the experimental treatment and the standard of care (SOC).
+In oncology, these comparisons typically attempt to demonstrate improvements in overall survival (OS).
 However, in several disease settings, collecting data on OS requires long follow-up times.
 Therefore, using only OS for decision-making may be inefficient and expose patients to potentially ineffective experimental treatments.

-Auxiliary and surrogate outcomes are available earlier than primary outcomes.
-In some cases, they provide stronger signals of positive effects than the primary outcomes~\citep{lothar:2012}, and reduce the size and duration of the trial~\citep[e.g.,][]{ellenberg:1989,chen:2019}.
-In oncology, several surrogates of OS have been used for regulatory decision-making, including progression-free survival (PFS), response to treatment (RT), and reduction of tumor size~\citep{kemp:2017}.

-An ideal surrogate outcome fully captures, without ambiguity or risks, the effects of the experimental treatment on the primary outcome.
-We refer to \cite{prentice:1989} and \cite{buyse:1998} for formal definitions of the concept of surrogate outcome.
-In many disease settings, the ideal relationship between treatment effects on primary and surrogate outcomes remains hypothetical, controversial, or difficult to demonstrate.
-In fact, clinical research provides many examples of analyses based on primary and surrogate outcomes that led to opposing conclusions on the efficacy of experimental therapies.
-For example, in glioblastoma, lomustine in combination with bevacizumab has been reported to improve PFS compared to lomustine alone, but later trials suggested a lack of effects on OS~\citep{wick:2017}.
+Some outcomes are available earlier than the primary outcomes of interest and may provide stronger signals of treatment effects, potentially reducing trial size and duration~\citep[e.g.,][]{lothar:2012,chen:2019}.
+In oncology, outcomes such as progression-free survival (PFS), response to treatment (RT), and tumor size reduction have also been used in regulatory decisions.
+When these are used in place of the primary outcomes for decision-making, they are referred to as \textit{surrogate outcomes}.
+Alternatively, investigators may report summaries of these outcomes without using them for decision-making, during and or the end of the study.
+Also, in some trials, outcomes such as PFS inform only interim decisions (e.g., early stopping), without influencing the final reporting of primary results and recommendations at the end of the study.